-- 1. Lass, H.: Vector and Tensor Analysis

-- 2. Shanti Narayan: Tensor Analysis
+- 1. Lass, H.: Vector and Tensor Analysis - 2.
+Shanti Narayan: Tensor Analysis

-- 3. Weather burn, C.E.: Differential Geometry

-- 4. Willmore, T.J.: Introduction to Differential Geometry
+- 3. Weather burn, C.E.: Differential Geometry4.
+Willmore, T.J.: Introduction to Differential Geometry5.
+Bansi Lal.

-- 5. Bansi Lal.
 Differential Geometry

-M.Sc.
-Mathematics Semester-II Session 2018-19 ALGEBRA-II Course Code : MMSL-2333 Course Outcomes
+Semester-II Session 2019-20 ALGEBRA-II Course Code : MMSL-2333

-After passing this course, the students will be able to:

-CO 1: State definitions of important classes of rings associated with factorization: Unique Factorization Domain, Principal Ideal Domain, and Euclidean Domains.
+- CO 1: State definitions of important classes of rings associated with factorization: Unique Factorization Domain, Principal Ideal Domain, and Euclidean Domains.
 Show that a given ring falls into one of these classes (or not).
-Relate these classes of rings to each other.

-CO 2: Explain the notion of an extension of a field.

-CO 3: State the definitions of algebraic extension, finite extension, simple extension, separable extensions, splitting field and Galois extension.
-Identify in specific examples whether an extension satisfies one of these properties.

-CO 4: Describe the structure of finite fields.

-CO 5: Do computations in specific examples of finite fields.

-CO 6: Relate the concept of solvability by radicals to Galois groups.

-CO 7: State the definition of constructible point, line and number.
-Relate constructability to field extension degrees.

-CO 8: Check if a given set is a module or not.
+Relate these classes of rings to each other. - CO 2: Explain the notion of an extension of a field. - CO 3: State the definitions of algebraic extension, finite extension, simple extension, separable extensions, splitting field and Galois extension.
+Identify in specific examples whether an extension satisfies one of these properties. - CO 4: Describe the structure of finite fields. - CO 5: Do computations in specific examples of finite fields. - CO 6: Relate the concept of solvability by radicals to Galois groups. - CO 7: State the definition of constructible point, line and number.
+Relate constructability to field extension degrees. - CO 8: Check if a given set is a module or not.
 State the definitions of a sub module and quotient module.
 Compute with quotient module.
-State the definitions of module homomorphism's, Isomorphism theorems for modules and apply them where appropriate to analyze structure of modules.

-CO 9: Define free module, generating set, cyclic module.
+State the definitions of module homomorphism's, Isomorphism theorems for modules and apply them where appropriate to analyze structure of modules. - CO 9: Define free module, generating set, cyclic module.

-M.Sc.
-Mathematics Semester-II Session 2018-19 ALGEBRA-II Course Code : MMSL-2333
+Semester-II Session 2019-20 ALGEBRA-II Course Code : MMSL-2333